DamoM73/turtle_vid_tute/lesson_2_slides.md

 print("Hello Adam")
 ```

+---

+### Sequential code limitations

-Sequential programming is ok, but starts to become a problem when you are dealing with bigger programs.
-You don't want to have to type everything out.
+Sequential programming starts to become a problem with larger programs.

-Imagine if I want to say hello to 500 people, or 1,000 people or more, how tedious will it be to type each line out?
-There is also other limitations.
+- saying hello to 500 or 1,000 people

-What if I decided to say 'good morning' rather than 'hello'?
-I would have to go along and change every single line of code.

-This might be ok for a small program, but starts to become a problem when dealing with larger and larger programs.
-In Digital Technologies we would say that his is not *scalable*.
+- changing the code from 'hello' to 'good morning'

+Sequential coding is not *scalable*

+---

 ### Iteration

-If you look closely at the code you will notice that there is a lot of repetition.
+There is a lot of repetition in the code

 ```python
 # our itreation program